Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

 --------------------
 2. What's new
 --------------------
+1.43:
+ * Bots do not attack breakable objects or monsters with huge amount of health
+ * Support modifying new HL server query format

 1.42:
  * [bugfix, linux] Fixed jk_botti to be linked with libm.so
  * Tweaked low level bot skills alot